 State Sales Tax Rates

 State sales tax rates are all over the map.
-Whereas you’ll find rates of 7 percent in Indiana, Rhode Island, Mississippi and Tennessee, California claims top billing with a sales tax percentage of 7.25 percent.
-On the other end of the scale, five states — Alaska, Montana, Oregon, New Hampshire and Delaware — don’t have any state sales taxes at all.
+Whereas you’ll find rates of 7% in Indiana, Mississippi, Rhode Island and Tennessee, California claims top billing with a sales tax percentage of 7.25%.
+On the other end of the scale, five states — Alaska, Delaware, Montana, New Hampshire and Oregon — don’t have any state sales taxes at all.
 Here’s a look at how sales tax rates vary by state:

 How Much Is Sales Tax?

-Of the states that levy sales tax, the lowest burden is in Colorado, with a sales tax rate of 2.90 percent.
-But Colorado has local tax rates as high as 8.30 percent — the highest in the country — meaning you could pay as much as 11.20 percent total tax in some regions of Colorado.
+Of the states that levy sales tax, the lowest burden is in Colorado, with a sales tax rate of 2.9%.
+But Colorado has local tax rates as high as 8.3% — second highest in the country next to Louisiana, where local tax rates can reach 8.5% — meaning you could pay as much as 11.2% total tax in some regions of Colorado.

-Of the five states with no state sales tax, only Alaska has local sales tax, which can reach 7.50 percent.
+Of the five states with no state sales tax, only Alaska has local sales tax, which can reach 7.85%.
 Overall, local sales taxes are charged in addition to state sales taxes in 38 U.S. states.

 Some taxpayers can reduce the cost of sales taxes by using itemized deductions when they file personal income tax returns.
 Itemizing on Form 1040 allows you to deduct either your state and local income taxes or your state and local sales taxes, thereby reducing your total cost.